 Great performers inspire us because they connect to their words with their voice, body, belief, energy and commitment.
 They care about communicating.
 They inspire us because they are authentic, fresh, and they connect to their audience with humanity.
 They inspire us because they are inspired.

-Whether on the stage or in a movie performers practice and prepare.
-You wouldn’t get in a car and drive for miles without knowing your destination, and speaking to inspire requires the same commitment.
-One reason performers practice and prepare is so that they can perform at their best in the moment, even when it comes to ad-libbing.
+Performers practice and prepare so that they can be at their best in the moment, whether scripted or improvising.
 Did you know that comedians don’t always spontaneously come up with great lines on the spot?
 The trick is to make it appear as if it is made up on the spot.
 This is what sets the great performers, comedians and orators apart from the rest, the ability to deliver material in a way that looks spontaneous.
+Great performers connect with their audience to make them feel something, think something, and experience something that has an impact.
 And the great news is that this is a skill that can be learned.

-They care about communicating.
-And when you care about your communication great things can happen, that’s when:
+When you are at your best in communicating great things can happen, that’s when:

 - You connect with your customers and build relationships more effectively